 Multivariate Calculus & Differential Equations

 Multivariate Calculus and Differential Equations will cover a number of other topics beyond the AP Calculus BC curriculum, including calculating volumes by using shells, surfaces of revolution, and centers of mass and centroids.
 The course also explores topics that are studied in a typical college-level third semester calculus course, including vectors and vector valued functions, differentiation in several variables, optimization in several variables, multiple integration, and line and surface integrals.
 The course concludes with an introduction to differential equations.
-Topics may include solving exact first-order equations, solving second-order homogeneous and non-homogeneous linear equation, and exploring applications to various scientific fields.
+Topics may include solving exact first-order equations, solving second-order homogeneous and non-homogeneous linear equations, and exploring applications to various scientific fields.

 The AP Statistics course is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
-The students use computer statistics programs as well as a graphing calculator in this course; technology is an important part of mathematics at this level.
+The students use computer-based statistics programs as well as a graphing calculator in this course; technology is an important part of mathematics at this level.
 The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes:

 - Exploring data: describing patterns and departures from patterns